-All endeavors of the Internal Auditing Department are to be conducted in compliance with objectives and policies established by the board of regents and the officers of the University, as well as the Code of Ethics and the Standards for the Professional Practice of Internal Auditing, which are promulgated by the Institute of Internal Auditors, Inc.
+All endeavors of the Internal Auditing Department are to be conducted in compliance with objectives and policies established by the Board of Regents and Officers of the University, the Staff Employment Manual, and the Standards for the Professional Practice of Internal Auditing, which are promulgated by the Institute of Internal Auditors.

-The Internal Audit Department reports administratively to the vice president for finance and administration and has a direct and unrestricted reporting relationship to both the Audit Committee of the Board of Regents and the Officers of the University.
-Periodic activity report programming shall be prescribed by the president, the vice president for finance and administration and the audit committee providing the following:
+The Internal Audit Department reports administratively to the Vice President of Finance and Administration, and has a direct and unrestricted reporting relationship to both the Audit Committee of the Board of Regents and the Officers of the University.
+Periodic activity report programming shall be prescribed by the President, the Vice President of Finance and Administration and the Audit Committee providing the following:

 These reporting relationships ensure departmental independence, promote comprehensive audit coverage, and assure adequate consideration of the audit recommendations.

 Additionally, the Internal Audit Department regularly informs each dean and director of the respective colleges and University departments about audit activities within their areas of responsibility.

 In undertaking any audit, subject to any restrictions on privileges at law and with stringent accountabilities of safekeeping and confidentiality, this department is authorized to have unlimited access to all University activities, records, property and employees on a need-to-know basis.